dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v2/ontology-information.rst

 Adding Cardinalities to a Class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This operation is not permitted if the class is used in data.
+This operation is not permitted if the class is used in data, or if it has a subclass.

 ::